marcohamersma/react-bem-helper/readme.md

 You can use the spread operator (`{...object}`) to apply the classes to the DOM element.
 Even though this is an ES6 feature, React compiles this to it's own ES5 compatible version.

 ## Example
-Here's how you would return the structure above when using the helper.
+Here's how you would return the example's HTML structure when using the helper.

 ```js
 var React     = require('react'),